dgmuhlbauer98/Portfolio/SQL_PowerBI_Excel: E2E Project 2024 Top German Youtubers/README.md

 ![Duplicate count check](https://github.com/dgmuhlbauer98/Portfolio/blob/49de2552b51e9fa0f41d670036183e0681601f25/SQL_PowerBI_Excel%3A%20E2E%20Project%202024%20Top%20German%20Youtubers/0.%20Images/duplicate%20count%20check.png)

-## Dashboard components required
+# 6. Visualize the Data in PowerBI
-- What should the dashboard contain based on the requirements provided?
+## 6.1 Dashboard components required

-To understand what it should contain, we need to figure out what questions we need the dashboard to answer:
+Below are the questions that must be answered by the dashboard:

 1. Who are the top 10 YouTubers with the most subscribers?
 2. Which 3 channels have uploaded the most videos?